 • Adverse effects may occur at lower grazing intensities in the wet-mesic prairies that Dakota skippers inhabit in parts of North Dakota and Manitoba than in the dry-mesic habitat type.
 Virtually all of the sites with the wet-mesic habitat type at which Dakota skippers still occur are managed with fall or late-summer haying.
 To ensure the persistence of Dakota skippers at these sites, they should not be grazed unless grazing methods are carefully developed that are shown to not threaten the Dakota skipper populations at these sites.

-• Whenever feasible, avoid any destruction or conversion of Dakota skipper habitats to other uses.
-Successful restoration of Dakota skipper habitat has not been demonstrated and butterfly species diversity is lower on restored than on remnant prairies (Shepherd and Debinski 2005).
-Therefore, there is no evidence to support a presumption that destroyed Dakota skipper habitat could be restored through planting or other means.
-Nevertheless, degraded Dakota skipper habitats may be recoverable, especially if the adverse management has not been especially intense or is recent.
-For example, good quality Dakota skipper habitat that is intensively grazed for one year may be likely to recover if more appropriate management is resumed and if a source population is nearby or if the species persisted on a portion of the site.
+• Degraded Dakota skipper habitats may be recoverable, especially if the adverse management has not been especially intense or is recent.
+For example, good quality Dakota skipper habitat that is intensively grazed for one year may recover if more appropriate management is resumed and if a source population is nearby or if the species persisted on a portion of the site.

 • Road rights-of-way containing native prairie habitat may serve as corridors for grassland butterflies (Ries & Debinski 2001), but the cooperation of the highway managers is very important to prevent untimely mowing or spraying of these areas.

-• If Dakota skippers are extirpated from a site or likely once occurred there, manage the site to favor the recolonization of the species, especially if it has retained significant characteristics of Dakota skipper habitat.
-Depending on the quality of the habitat, recolonization may be feasible if source sites are nearby or if artificial reintroduction may become an alternative in the future.
-If recolonization is possible, monitor the site during the flight period to detect any Dakota skippers.
+• If Dakota skippers are extirpated from a site or once occurred there, manage the site to favor the recolonization of the species, especially if it has retained significant characteristics of Dakota skipper habitat.
+Depending on the quality of the habitat, recolonization may be feasible if source sites are nearby or if artificial reintroduction becomes practicable.
+If recolonization is possible, periodically monitor the site during the flight period to detect any Dakota skippers.

 • Avoid broadcast applications of pesticides or herbicides that may be harmful to Dakota skippers or their nectar plants in Dakota skipper habitat.